 both left-wing and right-wing conceptions of post-scarcity may be wrong.
 It is not clear that human beings, under any conceivable conditions, have unlimited time to make decisions. […] It is also not clear that time for the free play of the imagination has increased, could markedly increase, or at least could ever be unlimited.
 Time is scarce, and it grows scarcer by the day as the tempo of life increases.
 As some things become freer (information notably), other things seem in fact to be less free and more governed by necessity.[62]

 In the light of natural resource depletion, climate change, and their implications for large parts of the world population, this is rather mildly phrased.
 The “Californian Ideology” seems to have been curiously embraced by various “post-scarcity” movements, including left-wing accelerationism.
-They believe that industry promises of AI and sustainable technology revolutions, without critical checks of their practicability, and without analyzing these promises as what they are, are euphemistic investment sales pitches for unproven projects just like those made by project makers in the seventeenth century.
+They believe industry promises of AI and sustainable technology revolutions, without critical checks of their practicability, and without analyzing these promises as what they are: euphemistic investment sales pitches for unproven projects just like those made by project makers in the seventeenth century.
 Lullists back then and accelerationists today lack insight into crapularity as a reality underneath “Singularity” prophecies.

 Post-scarcity movements might share the fate of Lullism and be studied in the future as metaphysics and eschatologies instead of what they actually aspired to be.
 While the cornucopias they envisioned may not come to fruition, they nevertheless created an abundance of imagination and culture, from psychogeography to GNU software and pirate libraries.
 They will be enjoyed, just like seventeenth century Lullism, as poetry.